jwxia2014/HDAC3i-Finder/README.md

 Introduction
 -----------------------------------
 HDAC3i-Finder is a python GUI application for classify compounds into HDAC3 inhibitors or non-inhibitors based on a thoroughly validated machine-learning model, i.e. XGBoost algorithm with Morgan2 fingerprints as features.
-It makes prediction in two modes, "a single compound" and "a set of compounds" (virtual screening) and can run on Windows-based machine and has no dependency.
+It makes prediction in two modes, "a single compound" and "a set of compounds" (virtual screening) and can run on Windows-based machine.

 Availability & Implementation
 -----------------------------------